 A comprehensive Code of Conduct for the Board Members and employees of yourCompany

 Whistle Blower Policy defined to provide channel of communication without fear

-Comprehensive framework for Risk Management and
+Comprehensive frame work for Risk Management and

-The Company has appointed Internal Auditors to ensure adequacy ofinternal control systems and make recommendations thereto.
+CEO/CFO Certification for Financial Reporting Controls to the Board The Companyhas appointed M/s.
+Grant Thornton Bharat LLP as Internal Auditors to ensure adequacy ofinternal control systems and make recommendations there to.
 Audit reports are circulatedto management which takes prompt action as necessary.